stackbit/jamstackthemes/content/theme/just-me.md

 archetype:
   - Backgrounds
   - Profiles
+description: >-
-description: A minimal and fancy theme for Hugo to create Personal Pages with no blog or extra content, just awesome rotating backgrounds and your social profiles to allow people contact you.
+  A minimal and fancy theme for Hugo to create Personal Pages with no blog or extra content, just awesome rotating backgrounds and your social profiles to allow people contact you.
+stale: false
 ---

 # Just me!